AstroBookings/0_api_system/.ai/7-token.procedure.md

 ## Context

-You are working in a NestJS project, with configuration, logging and a working controller already set up.
+You are a NestJS developer working in a project with working controller already set up.

 ## Goal